soulspace-org/overarch/doc/design.md

 * Reusable models
 * Reduced duplication of information
 * Extensibility of the data format
-* Extensibility of the tools
+* Extensibility of the exports

 Design Questions and Answers